King Fahd University of Petroleum and Minerals: Innovative learning

-The 35 undergraduate degrees were revised to include the study of modern programming languages, data science, big data analysis, artificial intelligence, machine learning, business, and entrepreneurship.
-Every discipline starts with Artificial Intelligence (AI) and then branches into more specific fields.
+The initial 35 undergraduate degrees offered were recently revised to include the study of emerging fields, including modern programming languages, data science, big data analysis, artificial intelligence, machine learning, cybersecurity, quantum computing and more.
+Currently, every major starts with Artificial Intelligence (AI) courses and then branches into more specific topics.

-Additionally, KFUPM has launched an effort to migrate some of its courses into other instructional methods, such as inquiry-based learning (IBL), where research on the topics is encouraged to enhance the class time with discussions, debates, and questions and answers.
+Additionally, KFUPM has launched an effort to migrate some of its courses into additional instructional methods, such as inquiry-based learning (IBL), where research on the topics is encouraged to enhance the class time with discussions, debates, as well as questions and answers.
+It also offers hybrid attendance options (HIVE) for several of its project-based master's degrees.

-KFUPM's 38 undergraduate concentrations (CX) allow students to add a concentration in an area beyond their major.
+KFUPM's 43 undergraduate concentrations (CX) allow students to add a specialization in an area beyond their major.
 A few examples of these concentrations are Hydrogen Mobility, Renewable Energy and Energy Storage, Artificial Intelligence and Machine Learning, Business Analytics, Robotics and Autonomous Systems.

-KFUPM offers 32 one-year professional master's degrees (MX) in several fields such as Artificial Intelligence, Supply Chain Management, Quantum Computing, Smart and Sustainable Cities.
+KFUPM offers 36 one-year professional master's degrees (project-based MS) in several fields such as Artificial Intelligence, Supply Chain Management, Quantum Computing, Smart and Sustainable Cities.